 Haircut on Kingsbridge

 Through this region of indeterminate identity pass millions of commuters on their way to and from work.
 Many look out the windows of passing trains, planes, and cars.
 Yet few care to observe the lapping tides and bizarre beauty of this unwanted strip of land.
-The meadowlands are simultaneously omnipresent yet strangely absent.
-It is something one sees but does not recognize (as Sherlock Holmes would note).
+The views below are drawn from memory.
+They show various scenes from my daily train ride on NJ Transit between Newark Broad Street and Hoboken Terminal.

 I admire the beauty and bustle of Grand Central Terminal, a truly grand public space.

 In the New York of my imagination, dinosaurs emerge from the Museum of Natural History to haunt the city “that never sleeps.”
-They roam the streets doing things only dinosaurs do, namely haunting and eating.
+They roam the streets engaging in dinosaur activities: scaring people, stealing from butcher shops, and terrorizing the skyline.
 For one night, the fabled city is theirs.

 Museum of Natural History